Murder of the Lowe family: Subsequent developments

 After the murders, George Lowe won custody of his granddaughter Tasnim after a legal battle with her paternal family; she was raised by him and his elderly mother.
 Mehmood, who maintained his innocence, appealed his conviction in August 2002.
 He appealed again in 2014, claiming to have been rehabilitated during his incarceration.
 His appeal was rejected, with the judges citing his lack of acknowledgement for his actions and that his minimum sentence would have been 30 years and not 18 under new laws.

 In March 2018, the Sunday Mirror published an investigation concluding that the Telford child sexual exploitation scandal was the "worst ever" such case, with an estimated 1,000 victims since the 1980s.
 The front page used an image of Lucy Lowe, and the report said that the murders were used to scare other victims into silence.
-The report surprised Lowe and Mehmood's daughter Tasnim, who knew of the age gap between her parents, but had never contemplated it being an exploitative relationship.
 George Lowe said that he should have been "tougher" on Mehmood and that he had been threatened by an anonymous telephone call for raising the suspicion of grooming.
 The Sunday Mirror also linked the death of a 13-year-old girl in a car crash to her experiences of grooming, and the death of a 20-year-old woman from drugs as a result of being introduced to crack cocaine by abusers at the age of 12.